 - Recruited 3 Additional LT Posts – to support transition to new blended learning model ( October 2020)

-- Created and delivered a highly successful Webinar programme from March 2020 / 4500 attendees and 250 external delegates.
+- Created and delivered a highly successful Webinar programme from March 2020 / with 4500 attendees including 250 external delegates.

 - Quickly and efficiently moved to remote working – creating resources for teaching staff, support staff and students.
 Thanks to Wakelet.